CoLRev-Environment/search-query/README.md

 Parameters:

-- list of strings or queries: strings which you want to include in the search query,
+- list of strings or queries: strings that you want to include in the search query,
-- search field: search field to which the query should be applied (available options: TODO: GIVE EXAMPLES AND LINK TO DOCS)
+- `search_field`: search field to which the query should be applied (available options: TODO: GIVE EXAMPLES AND LINK TO DOCS)

-**TODO : implement a user-friendly version of OrQuery / AndQuery, which accepts lists of strings/queries and search_fields as strings**

 To load a JSON query file, run the parser: